 Turn on and test federated authentication in Apple Business Manager

-After you have completed a successful administrator account sign-in and the username conflict check is complete, you can turn on and test federated authentication.
+After you’ve completed a successful administrator account sign-in and the username conflict check is complete, you can enable and test federated authentication.

 In Apple Business Manager , sign in with an account that has the role of Administrator, Site Manager or People Manager.

-Tap Settings at the bottom of the sidebar, then tap Accounts below Organisation Settings.
+Click Settings at the bottom of the sidebar and then click Accounts below Organisation Settings.

-Tap Edit in the Federated Authentication section, then turn on federated authentication for the domains that have been successfully added to Apple Business Manager.
+Click Edit in the Federated Authentication section and then turn on federated authentication for the domains that have been successfully added to Apple Business Manager.

-It may take a while to update all accounts.
+It may take some time to update all accounts.

 Test federated authentication

-You can test the federated authentication connection after you have performed the following tasks:
+You can test the federated authentication connection after you’ve performed the following tasks: